sww1235/connection-diagram-manager/file-format.md

 # table of attributes of each face
 [equipment_type.<str>.faces.<str>]
 # TODO: use custom SVG tags to store locations of connectors instead of x/y coordinates
+# SVGs should be layed out for a horizontal orientation when defined.
+# instances can be rotated when defined in project.
 visual_representation = <svg>